arabidopsis/lektor-honeybee-theme/README.md

 lektor plugins list # list will install any newly found plugins
 ```

+This theme uses **bootstrap5** and has no "internal" dependency
+on jQuery.
+Some shortcodes require some vanilla javascript to
+work.
+In paticular the `contact-form` shortcode uses some vanilla javascript
+to do form validation.
+Also  the `twitter` and `omap` shortcodes will
+install their javascript libraries.
+If you have set `ua_google` then
+this will *also* add its library.

 ## 404

 To add a 404 page just add to a `content/404.html/contents.lr` file: